Understanding Home/Building Foundation Types

 Pier and beam foundations use “pads” of concrete and beams to support the floor and walls.
 This is utilized when more traditional foundations are not an option.
 Pier and beam foundation have concrete beams or masonry foundation.
 Issues that arise from pier and beam foundations include cracks in the sheet rock or brick veneer.
 Supports can sink and the joist can crack or break, rot or fail to function properly.

 Knowing what type of foundation your home or building sits on and increasing your knowledge of this type can potentially save your home.
-Keep your eyes open for the first signs of a foundation issue so you can have it quickly repaired.
+Keep your eyes open for the first signs of a foundation issue so you can have it quickly repaired with expert foundation repair.